rss feed

 But sitting there adjusting my towel — it was one of those thin, modestly sized towels made for a kid with a 30-inch waist and the inability to perspire — I realized that, at the very least, bringing flip flops to the place might have been a good idea.
 It was the kind of planning that escaped me when I responded to such an impulse.

-The guys who thoughtfully prepare for their bathhouse visits always impressed me.
-There they sat in a private room with the door slung open, with their own fake leather sheets on the mattress, a jaunty scarf draped over the bare light bulb, porn playing on their large screen laptop, with perhaps a scented candle flickering seductively on the plywood night table.
+The guys who thoughtfully prepared for their bathhouse visits always impressed me.
+There they sat in a private room with the door slung open, their very own fake leather sheets on the mattress, a jaunty scarf draped over the bare light bulb, porn playing on their large screen laptop, with perhaps a scented candle flickering seductively on the plywood night table.

 It made me hate to enter empty-handed, without bringing a Viagra for the host or a covered dish.